nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-workspace/executors/run-commands.md

 nx run frontend:finish-when-ready
 ```

-The above command will finish immediately, instead of waiting for 5 seconds.
+The above commands will finish immediately, instead of waiting for 5 seconds.

 ##### Nx Affected